jhutchinswisc/AEFoundations/course_outline.md

 Cross-country differences, household consumption, riots.

-- Dubois, Griffith, and Nevo, “Do Prices and Attributes Explain International Differences in Food Purchases?”
+- Bellemare, Marc F. “Rising Food Prices, Food Price Volatility, and Social Unrest.”
+American Journal of Agricultural Economics 97, no. 1 (January 1, 2015): 1–21.
-- Deaton and Paxson, “Economies of Scale, Household Size, and the Demand for Food.”
+- Dubois, Pierre, Rachel Griffith, and Aviv Nevo.
+“Do Prices and Attributes Explain International Differences in Food Purchases? †.”
+American Economic Review 104, no. 3 (March 2014): 832–67.
-- Bellemare, “Rising Food Prices, Food Price Volatility, and Social Unrest.”
+- Deaton, Angus, and Christina Paxson.
+“Economies of Scale, Household Size, and the Demand for Food.”
+Journal of Political Economy 106, no. 5 (October 1, 1998): 897–930.

 ### Markets (2 weeks)